jamilettel/smart-toilet-paper-dispenser/logbook.md

 Will continue working on the IoT interactions with the server.

 IoT device + server are now finished.
 Will try to setup a react server so I can code it tomorrow.

+Done, react server is setup with websocket, need to make UI for the webapp, and the project will be over.

+## 06/04/2022

+Adding Docker configuration for webapp, and then will work on a design for the UI.